Students are encouraged to schedule with your program advisor, well before class registration begins. Scroll down to see availability and book now:

 Office: HPR N-200

 Lorraine was born in Ft.
 Hood, Texas.
 She moved to Salt Lake City with her family at the age of 10, when her father retired from the military.
-Prior to beginning her University of Utah career, Lorraine worked for the Salt Lake City Police Department as an Administrative Assistant in the Narcotics - D.E.A.
-Task Force for a period of 10 years.
-Upon joining the university, Lorraine was hired to the Department of Parks, Recreation, and Tourism, for period of 12 years.
-July 2016, Lorraine was promoted to the Dean's office of the College of Health.
-In her free time, Lorraine enjoys spending time with her daughters, rescue dog, and friends in activities such as hiking, canoeing, kayaking, snow skiing.
+Prior to beginning her University of Utah career, Lorraine worked 10 years for the Salt Lake City Police Department as an Administrative Assistant in the Narcotics - D.E.A.
+Task Force.
+Upon joining the university, Lorraine was hired to the Department of Parks, Recreation, and Tourism, for 12 years.
+July 2016, Lorraine was promoted to Academic Affairs in the Dean's office of the College of Health.
+In her free time, Lorraine enjoys spending time with her daughters, rescue dog, and friends in activities such as hiking, canoeing, kayaking, and snow skiing.
 She also likes concerts, farmer's markets, and festivals.
 Lorraine loves animals and is a part time dog sitter for Rover.
 Visit: www.rover.com/sit/lorrab59024

 Office: HPR N-200